tahoe-lafs/tahoe-lafs/docs/configuration.rst

 ``reserved_space = (str, optional)``

-    If provided, this value defines how much disk space is reserved: the storage server will not accept any share which causes the amount of free disk space to drop below this value.
+    If provided, this value defines how much disk space is reserved: the storage server will not accept any share that causes the amount of free disk space to drop below this value.
 (The free space is measured by a call to statvfs(2) on Unix, or GetDiskFreeSpaceEx on Windows, and is the space available to the user account under which the storage server runs.)